SEND

 In collaboration with parents and pupils, the school sets targets to help pupils to achieve their potential.
 The school may support your child in a variety of ways depending on their individual needs.

-An additional provision may be through targeted small group work that takes place out of the classroom.
+An additional provision may be through targeted small group work that takes place in or out of the classroom.
 The school uses a wide range of strategies and specialist support programmes to enable your child to make progress.

 How will the curriculum be matched to my child/young person’s needs?